 Biology is the study of life.
 Designed to follow a course in chemistry, this course will explore the evolutionary and ecological diversity of life through an inquiry-teaching model.
 Broad themes in Biology include ecology and energetics, cell structure and function, genetics, heredity, and molecular biology.
 As the year progresses, we emphasize connections between broad biological concepts—ecology and human biology, for example.

-Class I & Class II, or permission of the department chair
+Class I & Class II, or with permission of the department chair

 Advanced Courses in Science

 The goal of these courses is to give our most capable, motivated science students an opportunity to further explore topics in each individual subject area.
 These courses include a significant amount of inquiry-based laboratory work.
 Through these explorations, students will broaden their understanding of the natural world.
 These courses may include readings of primary research, other scientific literature, and scientific textbooks, along with class discussions and inquiry-based lab work (both independent from and in concert with the instructor).

-This course allows students to deepen their understanding of biological concepts and hone their laboratory technique, skills and writing.
+This course allows students to deepen their understanding of biological concepts and hone their laboratory technique, skills, and writing.
 Much of the work in class will integrate molecular biology techniques to elucidate principles studied.
-In the first semester students will study cell signaling and prokaryotic gene expression.
-In the second semester students will study evolutionary biology.
+In the first semester, students will study cell signaling and prokaryotic gene expression.
+In the second semester, students will study evolutionary biology.
 Studying evolution will allow students to integrate all areas of biology with understanding the process and outcome of evolution.
-Possible explorations include analysis and synthesis of synthetic DNA devices; assay of gene function in bacteria; analysis of mc1r sequence and mitochondrial DNA in the student’s genome; tissue regeneration in flatworms; sexual development of c-ferns, and behavior of c. elegans.
+Possible explorations include analysis and synthesis of synthetic DNA devices; assay of gene function in bacteria; analysis of mc1r sequence and mitochondrial DNA in the student’s genome; tissue regeneration in flatworms; sexual development of c-ferns, evolution of biofilms in bacteria, genome sequencing, and behavior of c. elegans.
 Students will practice laboratory techniques necessary in the study of the organisms, and they will further their understanding of the concepts and protocols of molecular biology.
 Students should enjoy working in the lab and want to push themselves in studying biological sciences.
 We will use primary scientific articles as models of research and as a means of learning the material.

 Advanced Environmental Science